winitzki/scall/tutorial/programming_dhall.md

   case Branch[A](left: Tree[A], right: Tree[A]) extends Tree[A]
 ```

-Denote temporarily `Tree a` by just `T` and consider `a` as a fixed type.
+It helps to consider `a` temporarily as a fixed type and to denote temporarily `Tree a` by just `T`.
-If we consider the product type of the entire set of constructors in the "long syntax", we will obtain the type that we can write in Haskell as `(a → T, T → T → T)`.
+If we consider the product type of the entire set of constructors in the "long syntax", we will obtain the type that looks in Haskell as `(a → T, T → T → T)`.
 That type can be rewritten isomorphically in the form `P T → T`, where `P` is a functor defined by `P t = Leaf a | Branch t t`.

 Notice that `P` is exactly the pattern functor of the recursive definition `T = P T`, which stands for `Tree a = P (Tree a)` and defines the `Tree` data type.
 The Church encoding of that type is `LFix P = ∀(r : Type) → (P r → r) → r`.
-The curried Church encoding is closer to the long syntax if we write it using Dhall's long type annotations:
+The curried Church encoding is closer to the long syntax if we write it using Dhall's long type annotations and use suggestive argument names ("leaf" and "branch"):

 ```dhall
 let Tree_ = λ(a : Type) → ∀(r : Type) → ∀(leaf : a → r) → ∀(branch : r → r → r) → r